fis-g4/learning-microservice/README.md

-# sample-microservice
+# learning-microservice

-This is a base project to create a microservice using the following set of technologies: MongoDB, ExpressJS, ReactJS and NodeJS
+This microservice is responsible for managing the classes and materials of the learning application